 Bake in 350°F (180°C) oven for 50 to 55 minutes.
 Remove and allow pie to cool.

 Serve warm or at room temperature.

-You can’t tell it is gluten-free.
-The pastry was rich and flaky and the filling, moist and gooey…very delicious indeed!
+You can’t tell the dough is gluten-free.
+The pastry was fragrant and flaky and the filling, moist and gooey…very delicious indeed!

 Enjoy…..and have a wonderful day!